El-Suri/Analyse-Monkey-Brain-Tracts/README.md

 *Briefly, what does the script do?*

-Give the script the path to the files of the subject-space Atlases, a digit that correspondes to the ROI you want to extract (e.g 3), and an output name to idnetify your extracted region (e.g Hippocampus), and it will extract the ROI and place a binary .nii mask back into the respective subj folder.
+Give the script the path to the files of the subject-space Atlases, a digit that correspondes to the ROI you want to extract (e.g 3), and an output name to identify your extracted region (e.g Hippocampus), and it will extract the ROI and place a binary .nii mask back into the respective subj folder.
 You can provide a path to a single file, a .txt list of files with each path on a new line, or a glob search string to find all relevent files.
 Check the flags and appropriate input format using the -h or -help flag.

 The digits that correspond to the appropriate ROI's are listed in the file 'atlas/atlas_labels.txt'.

-### Fourth step - run the tractography.
+## Conduct Deterministic Tractography

 Once you have extracted the appropriate ROI's, you can open matlab and run the script 'tractography_through_masks'.
 A GUI will pop-up and you will be asked to select the .mat DWI file, two masks to track through, and an optional NOT mask.
 You will then be asked to provide some parameters, some decent starting default options are provided in the image 'tractography_params.png'.
 Once completed, you can load these tracts in ExploreDTI by clicking Data/ Load fiber tracts, then opening Palette/ Draw and then clicking 'Analyse Tracts' and finally 'Draw Tracts'.
 More information on ExploreDTI can be found in the manual, located [here](http://www.exploredti.com/manual/Manual_ExploreDTI.pdf).

+## Conduct Probabilistic Tractography